-Yes, in many cases, we can combine septoplasty surgery with a rhinoplasty (nose job).
+Yes, in many cases, I combine septoplasty surgery with a rhinoplasty (nose job) at my San Francisco plastic surgery practice.
 It’s a great way for you to change the appearance of your nose while also correcting septum issues.
-However, it is important to remember that rhinoplasty will add to the cost of your surgery, as it is generally not covered by insurance.
+However, it is important to remember that rhinoplasty will add to the cost of your surgery.
 Discuss your options with your doctor to see which solutions are right for you.

 If you struggle with chronic breathing issues, don’t force yourself to live with discomfort.
 Septoplasty is a safe, satisfying procedure that can instantly improve your quality of life.

 If you’re interested in septoplasty, and you’re in the San Francisco area, please request a consultation online.
-You can also contact our practice by phone at (415) 441-1888.
+You can also contact my practice by phone at (415) 441-1888.